shamitv/hf_2_gguf/README.md

 # hf_2_gguf
 Documentation on How to get GGUF Versions of Hugging Face (HF) Models

-This documenation uses Phi-3 as an example.
+This documentation uses Phi-3 as an example.

 ## Why ?